BatistaTony/BitzPrice/README.md

 Check the bitcoin rate with NextJs framework

-Just leaning how to write Nextjs App code and Deploy
+Just learning how to write Nextjs App code and Deploy